NorthernMechatronics/tflm_digits/README.md

 Input images typically have a 4D shape.
 In that shape, the first axis (i.e., `input->data[0]`) indicates how many images are being passed into the model.
 For inferences, this is always 1.
 The second and third axes (i.e., `input->data[1]` and `input->data[2]`) indicate the number of rows and columns respectively.
 The last axis (i.e., `input->data[3]`) indicates the number of channels or bytes within each pixel.
 For grayscale, the number is usually 1, and for RGB, the number is usually 3.
 You should verify this by checking the interpreter input and output details – see [model settings](#model-settings) for more details.

 Output tensors typically have a 2D shape.
-The first axis (i.e., `output->data[0]` ) reflects how many tensors are being outputted.
-This number is always 1 for inferences.
+The first axis (i.e., `output->data[0]` ) reflects how many tensors are outputted.
+This number is always 1, because there is always one result for one image.
 The second axis (`output->data[1]`) indicates how many elements are in the output tensor.
-This is important to determine how many scores will be provided.
+For the example models provided, there are 10 elements provided.

 ### Predictions are not printing out properly